geekswagg/univention-corporate-server/doc/quickstart/index.rst

 UCS offers various additional services which are covered by the UCS license and which can be integrated at a later point in time:

-- Single-sign-on with web services using a SAML identity provider, see :ref:`UCS manual - SAML identity provider
+- Single-sign-on with web services, see :external+uv-manual:ref:`domain-single-sign-on`.
-  <uv-manual:domain-saml>`.

 - :ref:`UCS manual - IP assignment via DHCP
   <uv-manual:module-dhcp-dhcp>`.